aws-samples/aws-rtb-intelligence-kit/README.md

 ## Prerequisites

-These are prerequisites to build and deploy this application:
+* No Amazon SageMaker Domain in your Account as the Kit installs a new domain.
+You can only have one domain per account and region.
+* [kaggle](https://www.kaggle.com/) a Kaggle account to download the example data set into the Kit

+If you want to build this solution on your local environment, you will need to install these prerequisites:

 * [Node.js](https://nodejs.org/en/) with version higher than 10.13.0 (Please note that version between 13.0.0 and 13.6.0 are not compatible too)
 * [CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites) with version higher than 2.5.0
 * [Docker](https://docs.docker.com/get-docker/) version 20

-* No Amazon SageMaker Domain in your Account as the Kit installs a new domain.
-You can only have one domain per account and region.
-* [kaggle](https://www.kaggle.com/) a Kaggle account to download the example data set into the Kit
+Alternatively, you can build this solution in the AWS Cloud.
+For that, you will only need:

+* an AWS Account with a granted permission to deploy CloudFormation stacks.

 ## Architecture